NLnetLabs/routinator/doc/manual/source/threat-model.rst

 With the aforementioned assumptions and guarantees in mind, the following are examples of things an adversary with various capabilities can achieve.

-An adversary with the ability to publish repository data:
+An adversary with the ability to publish repository data could:

 -  craft publication point URIs to make Routinator perform HTTP GET or rsync requests to internal resources, circumventing access controls, with the